parthian-sterlet/antinoise/README.md

 * Retention of whitelisted regions, application is limited to only specific whitelisted regions, all remaining genomic loci are excluded

 Command line file [command_line_whitelisted](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_blacklisted) and Perl script [mask.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/mask.pl) show the example application of the genomic approach for the background generation for a tested dataset in BED format from the *S. cerevisiae* genome, applying an additional BED file of 'whitelisted' regions.
 Only these regions may proceed to output data, all the rest genomic regions will be masked and are subsequently excluded.
-E.g., the example file of whitelisted regions contains promoter regions (5 kb upstream and 100 bp downstream) of mouse protein coding genes [mm10_m5kb_p100_pc.bed](https://github.com/parthian-sterlet/antinoise/blob/main/examples/whitelisted/mm10_m5kb_p100_pc.bed) based on annotation from Genecode [version M25](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/).
+E.g., the example file of whitelisted regions contains the promoter regions (5 kb upstream and 100 bp downstream) of mouse protein coding genes [mm10_m5kb_p100_pc.bed](https://github.com/parthian-sterlet/antinoise/blob/main/examples/whitelisted/mm10_m5kb_p100_pc.bed) based on annotation from Genecode [version M25](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/).

 # How to compile
 * In Linux system: